clarissa2448/15-418-Final-Project/README.md

 # Schedule

-- During the week of 3/27, we will aim to get a working shared memory implementation of Luby's algorithm, potentially based on existing repositories.
+- During the week of 3/27, we will aim to get a working shared memory implementation of Luby's algorithm.
-- During the week of 4/3, we will aim to get a working shared memory implementation of the algorithms of Blelloch, Fineman and Shun, and a message passing implementation of Luby's algorithm.
+- During the week of 4/3, we will aim to get a working shared memory implementation of the algorithms of Blelloch, Fineman and Shun.
-- During the week of 4/10, we will aim to get a working message passing implementation of the remaining algorithms.
+- During the week of 4/10, we will aim to get a working message passing implementation of Luby's algorithm.
-- During the week of 4/17, we will implement all of the above algorithms in CUDA.
+- During the week of 4/17, we will aim to implement the algorithms of Blelloch, Fineman and Shun in the message passing model.
 - During the week of 4/24, we will attempt to implement our proposed heuristic in the shared-memory model.

 # References